 The club welcomes scullers of all levels to join the Sculling Squad, with recent success at Scullers Head and Henley Masters the squad trains through out the week both on and off the water.

 The intermediate squad is aimed at those progressing off the learn to row programme or those who do not wish to committee to the same level of training as the senior squads.

-We welcome juniors aged 11-18 to row for fun, or to compete at local events.
-We also provide the opportunity for junior rowers to compete at regional, national or international levels.
+We welcome juniors aged 12-18 to row for fun, or to compete at local events.
+We also provide the opportunities for junior rowers to compete at regional, national or international levels.

-Our Junior Squad coaches hold recognised British Rowing Qualifications, and are all very experienced in supporting and developing Junior Athletes to grow in confidence and skill, and to achieve their goals.
+Our Junior Squad coaches hold recognised British Rowing Qualifications and are DBS checked.
+They are experienced in supporting junior athletes to develop their skills and confidence and to achieve their goals.
 Our Club takes safety, welfare, and safeguarding very seriously.
 We are committed to providing a safe and welcoming environment for all.
 The Club has a Welfare Officer who oversees the care of children and adults at the Club.
 Click to view British Rowing’s Statement on Safeguarding .

-If you’re interested in supporting our Junior Squad either by coaching, donating or lending a hand as a parent volunteer please do get in contact, we’d love to hear from you.
+If you’re interested in supporting our Junior Squad either by coaching, donating or lending a hand as a parent volunteer please do get in contact via email@example.com.

 A small learn to row group will runs on a Friday morning for ages 18-80, if you are are interested in learning to row on Friday mornings please contact us, a list of alternative Adult Learn to Row dates can be found here.
 After completing the Adult Learn to Row course members can join in with the recreational rowing squad.